Home > Apparel

 Senior Editor Chris Carter took the reins of this Guide in August 2022 and has been sifting through mountains of these puffy layers ever since to bring you the streamlined selection you see today.
 He left no feather unturned.
 A long-distance thru-hiker and rock climber at heart, he tested countless down jackets in every concoction of conditions imaginable and won’t settle for anything but the best on his escapades.

 In spring 2024, Lake Tahoe resident Nick Bruckbauer contributed his testing experience to this Guide, adding two new lightweight models that he tested on fast and light hikes in the Tahoe backcountry, chilly forest and neighborhood walks and runs, and while shoveling and plowing Tahoe’s famous Sierra Cement snowfall.
-Ryan Kempfer, avid backcountry skier, hiker, biker, and overall gear nerd, took over this guide and added three jackets he tested in the high country of the Tetons and Colorado.
+Ryan Kempfer, an avid backcountry skier, hiker, biker, and overall gear nerd, took over this guide and added jackets he had tested in the Tetons and Rockies high country.

 Ryan Kempfer testing the Stio Pinion Hooded Jacket in its rugged birthplace, the Tetons; (photo/Elk Raven Photography)